Angel-A-Castro/my-profolio/README.md

 # my-profolio
-This was my first coursera project
+This was a coursera project i did as a final assignment for 'Introduction to HTML, CSS, & JavaScript'